eyenx/advofcode/README.md

 # Advent of Code solutions

-This are my solutions for advent of code, in Haskell
+This are my solutions for [https://adventofcode.com](advent of code) in Haskell